 NX design software is a powerful integrated solution that has the features and capabilities to help deliver high-quality products to the market faster than ever.

-Commonly called NX, and originally owned by Ross Perot’s company EDS in Dallas, Texas, NX continues to be a very strong and well established leader in the high-end 3D manufacturing world.
+Commonly called NX in CAD, and originally owned by Ross Perot’s company EDS in Dallas, Texas, NX continues to be a very strong and well established leader in the high-end 3D manufacturing world.

-Not quite as expensive as CATIA, and 3 times more expensive than Solidworks, NX is more than just a good 3D CAD development product for your engineering drawings.
+Not quite as expensive as CATIA, and 3 times more expensive than Solidworks, NX is used for 3D CAD development product for your engineering drawings.

-NX has expanded heavily into the PLM – Product Lifestyle Management segment.
+In addition to 3D CAD development of drawings, NX is used for design and modeling and has expanded heavily into the PLM – Product Lifestyle Management segment.